 Strengthen your practice of ministry by developing your capacity in critical biblical and theological reflection, reliable social research and cultural discernment, and missional vision and practice in ministry.
 Tailored learning units, peer collegiality, faculty mentoring, and annual on-campus seminars will nourish these capacities for learning and ministry leadership growth.

 Three annual 2-week seminars held in May provide a context for nourishing these capacities in companionship with peers and faculty mentors.

 You will identify learning goals clearly rooted in needs for learning and growth in your ministry setting.
 Your faculty mentors and peers will help you design personally tailored learning units.
 These units form the core of your learning activities in a defined arena of ministry practice, culminating in a ministry project.

 Rev. Dr. Kyle J.A.
 Small directs the D.Min. program.
-Dr. Small is the Assistant Professor of Christian Leadership and the Associate Dean.
+Dr. Small is the Associate Professor of Christian Leadership and the Associate Dean.
 He also directs WTS's Master of Divinity programs.
 Dr. Small is available to help you discern whether a D.Min. program of study is right for you at this time and whether this particular style of program will enhance your learning.
 Contact firstname.lastname@example.org or 800.392.8554, ext.134.

 Rev. Dr. Reggie Smith

 One of the things I was looking for in any Doctor of Ministry program was a sense that the professors would be there for me.
 Western’s professors were interested in my formation as a pastor.

 The program maintained a careful balance with constructive feedback on my learning units and creative freedom to pursue the areas that fed my soul and heart in ministry.

 The D.Min. program at WTS was not about getting a degree, but making new friends and walking together to lead the most creative thing in the world—the local congregation.”